-- 2.1.
-Budget adjustments are for special and unusual expenses that differentiate the student from other students. - 2.2.
+- Budget adjustments are for special and unusual expenses that differentiate the student from other students. - b.
 Submitting a request does not automatically ensure that your budget will be increased.
-Each submission is reviewed on a case-by-case basis. - 2.3.
-The Office of Financial Aid reserves the right to deny any and all budget increases. - 2.4.
-A denial of some or all future types of budget adjustment requests may be made on a blanket basis based upon a student's individual circumstances. - 2.5.
-This policy is for the purpose of documenting unusual, non-discretionary expenses that are directly related to your education. - 2.6.
-The institution will take into account whether these expenses are special circumstances that differentiate you from the other students enrolled in the program. - 2.7.
-If approved, a revision to your budget will not result in additional gift assistance but will increase your eligibility for loans. - 2.8.
+Each submission is reviewed on a case-by-case basis. - c.
+The Office of Financial Aid reserves the right to deny any and all budget increases. - d.
+A denial of some or all future types of budget adjustment requests may be made on a blanket basis based upon a student's individual circumstances. - e.
+This policy is for the purpose of documenting unusual, non-discretionary expenses that are directly related to your education. - f.
+The institution will take into account whether these expenses are special circumstances that differentiate you from the other students enrolled in the program. - g.
+If approved, a revision to your budget will not result in additional gift assistance but will increase your eligibility for loans. - h.
 An increase to your established student budget means you will be borrowing additional funds to cover the approved expenses.
-The loans borrowed would be in the form of additional Grad PLUS or private educational loans above the standard cost of attendance. - 2.9.
-These are credit based loans and must be approved by the Department of Education or a private lender before Vermont Law and Graduate School can process your request.
+The loans borrowed would be in the form of additional Grad PLUS or private educational loans above the standard cost of attendance. - i.
+These are credit-based loans and must be approved by the Department of Education or a private lender before Vermont Law and Graduate School can process your request.